sqlxpert/backup-events-aws/README.md

  6. Create a stack from the same template.
 Set **exactly the same parameter values** as in quick-start Step 4.

- 7. Switch to your main AWS account.
+ 7. Note your backup account number before leaving (you will need it to create one more stack, but it will not be available to copy), then switch to your main AWS account.

  8. Switch to your main region (from quick-start Step 3).